Vauxoo/travis2docker/README.rst

 Note: You can define a custom image to use with `--docker-image` parameter.

-By exmaple if you want use the original image of travis you can add the following parameters:
+For example if you want use the original image of travis you can add the following parameters:

 `--docker-image=quay.io/travisci/travis-python --docker-user=travis`